 Most people are willing to update their family court orders in response to one parent’s desire to move, but some people are more stubborn.
 Attorney Matteucci can and does litigate requests for modifications when it is clear his client’s child’s needs will not be met unless aggressive action is taken.

 Whether everyone can agree on modifications, or a request must be litigated, the court is going to want to see strong evidence that the move requires a change.
 Judges dislike the idea of “fixing” something they believe they got right the first time, and want to make sure any move they make will protect or improve your child’s quality of life.

-In evaluating the relocating parent’s request to move and the effect it will have on the custody order, a judge will consider several factors:
+In evaluating the relocating parent’s request to move, and the effect it will have on the custody order, a judge will consider several factors:

 - The parent’s reason for relocating

-- How close the child is with both parents
+- The child’s relationship with both parents

-- The child’s ties to his or her current location
+- The child’s ties to his or her current location.

 - The child’s involvement with school and extracurricular activities at his or her current location